ASTEROID ASTROLOGY

 The Four Love Asteroids

-Each of the four core love asteroids has its own full guide.
-Read any of them for the complete picture of that frequency in your chart.
+Each of the four core love asteroids has its own guide.
+Read any of them for a fuller version of that prompt in your chart.

 Eros